varunmsd99/JavaScript-30/README.md

-# JavaScript30
+# JavaScript
-This is a 30 day JS challenge repository.
+This is a JS Practice repository with small useful web apps.